h5md/h5md/draft.rst

 each group may carry an optional integer attribute ``particles`` stating the number of particles involved in the average.
 If this number varies, the attribute is replaced by a dataset ``particles`` of ``[variable]`` dimension.

-The specification of the simulation box is mandatory at ``observables/box``.

 The contents of the observables group has the following structure::